- Leetcode 162

 Complexity

-Let $n = $ len(nums)
+Let $n = $ len(nums).

 Runtime complexity should be $O(log(n))$.